Recreational Vehicle Sheet Vinyl Installation Instructions

 Precautions for All Installation Methods

 • When moving appliances or heavy furniture, lay a plywood panel on the floor and “walk” the item across it.
+This protects the floor from scuffing and tears.

 • Use floor protectors on furniture to reduce indentation.
 The heavier the item, the wider the floor protector needed.